International Undergraduate Admissions

 *Program costs include application fee, tuition, textbooks, laboratory and computer use, access to university services, airport arrival and pick-up from the Texarkana Regional Airport

 Insurance: All students will be automatically registered to the Texas A&M System insurance.
-A charge of $947 per semester is made to the student account upon arrival to campus.
+A charge of $208 per month is made to the student account upon arrival to campus.

 **Installment plan (4 installments) is available for the 16 week term (excludes the insurance premium)